 As you review your transcript, see if there are courses you need to repeat.
 Repeating courses is one of the fastest ways to improve your GPA and remove yourself from probation.
 The repeat policy at ISU allows for your GPA to be affected only by the most recent grade in any course.
 For example, if you have an "F" grade in Sociology 1101, and you repeat it and earn an "A" grade, your GPA will reflect only the "A" grade.

-Be judicious about repeating courses since they will count into your credits attempted calculation for Financial Aid and may have an impact that is not advantageous.
+Be judicious about repeating courses since they will be included in your credits attempted calculation for Financial Aid and may have an impact that is not advantageous.

 Note - If you repeat a class and earn a lower grade, the lower grade which is the most recent grade, will be used in your GPA calculation.